b00tc4mp/eurofirms-bootcamp-202305/staff/manuel-barzi/web/app.10/README.md

 ##### Tasks

-- DONE add edit button on all the posts that belong the user that is connected (in the session)
+- TODO add edit button on all the posts that belong the user that is connected (in the session)
-- DONE implement retrievePost logic to get the information of a post
+- TODO implement retrievePost logic to get the information of a post
 - TODO implement modal window for editing a post (inputs: image, text) showing the current information of the post when opened
 - TODO implement updatePost logic to save the information of a post in db
 - TODO add a call to refresh the posts list after saving the changes in the edited post